pierz/homebridge-mochad/README.md

 # homebridge-mochad

+Comming soon....

-Provides support for mochad based X10 devices.
+Provides support for X10 devices connected via the [mochad](https://github.com/bjonica/mochad) deamon - which supports CM15A, CM15Pro and CM19A controllers.

 Based heavily on homebridge-heyu.